-Bright Cluster Manager also packages the OFED software developed by Mellanox.
-These vendor OFED packages can be more recent than the distribution packages, which means that they can provide support for more recent hardware and firmware, as well as more features.
+The cluster manager also packages NVIDIA's Mellanox OFED software.
+Such vendor OFED packages can be more recent than the distribution packages, which means that they can provide support for more recent hardware and firmware, as well as more features.